IHE/HIE-Whitepaper/README.md

 Email: [iti@ihe.net](mailto:iti@ihe.net)

-**Please verify you have the most recent version of this document.
-See [here](http://profiles.ihe.net/ITI) for Published version.
+**Please verify you have the most recent version of this white paper.
+See [here](http://profiles.ihe.net/ITI) for the Published version.

 # Foreword